DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/ui/server_side_sessions/session_management.md

 The Quickstart UI contains a simple administrative page (under the "ServerSideSessions" folder) that uses the *ISessionManagementService* API.

 {{% notice note %}}
-The UI template doesn't include pre-configured authorization in the form of an authorization policy e.g. We strongly recommend to add authorization suitable to your organization for non-test environments.
+In the template the administrative page is protected by checking if the caller uses a local IP address.
+We strongly recommend to add authorization suitable to your organization for non-test environments by adding an authorization policy and enforce that using the *Authorize* attribute for example.
 {{% /notice %}}

 It looks something like this (but of course you are free to customize or change it as needed):